rhyslwells/Data-Archive/content/standardised/parametric vs non-parametric models.md

   - Risk of overfitting, especially with small datasets, as they can model noise in the data.
 - **Examples:** K-nearest neighbors, decision trees, [[support vector machines]] (with certain kernels).

+### Key Differences

+- **Flexibility:** Non-parametric models are more flexible and can model complex relationships, while parametric models are simpler and rely on assumptions about the data.
+- **Data Requirements:** Non-parametric models typically require more data to achieve good performance compared to parametric models.
+- **Computation:** Parametric models are usually computationally less intensive than non-parametric models.